 FIRE in your hands: the road to financial independence

-As Muckle recently reported, the FIRE movement (The FIRE movement, America’s hottest new trend in personal finance) – Financially Independent, Retired Early – is growing apace in the States, and is gathering momentum here as an increasing number of savers and investors seek the liberation of financial independence.
+As Muckle reported, the FIRE movement (The FIRE movement, America’s hottest new trend in personal finance) – those seeking to be Financially Independent, Retired Early – is growing apace in the States, and is gathering momentum here as an increasing number of savers and investors seek the liberation of financial independence.

 You may decide not to open the organic cheese shop, or spend more time with your niblick, but just knowing that you have that option can be of great comfort.

 As with investing in the pursuit of any objective, it is important that investors plotting a course towards financial independence have a plan, and here are four things that could make your journey all the quicker:

 Embarking upon an investment strategy whilst servicing expensive debt rarely makes sense; although it may not be possible to make any significant inroads into a mortgage, for those able to secure one, it usually makes sense to pay off credit cards or personal loans before putting money to work in the stock market.
 Credit cards and loans can attract high levels of interest, almost certainly higher than any investment returns that could realistically be expected.

 Those on a mission to achieve financial freedom early may find it easier to recover (financially and psychologically) from making a bad investment decision with money they can afford to lose; the absence of debt may also mean that they are able to take advantage when the market offers opportunities after a correction.

 Become an investor

 Clearing debt is an important first step, and just having your finances in order and being in control of your income and outgoings can help suggest the next steps.